2002 Portuguese legislative election: Aftermath

-After the elections, PSD and CDS–PP formed a coalition government, the first since the Democratic Alliance (AD) in the early 1980's.
-This government was marked by the fragile fiscal and economic situation of the country and the 2003 Casa Pia child sexual abuse scandal.
+After the elections, PSD and CDS–PP formed a coalition government, the first since the Democratic Alliance (AD) in the early 1980s.
+This government was marked by the fragile fiscal and economic situation of the country, with Durão Barroso accusing the PS of leaving the country "in loincloth", and the 2003 Casa Pia child sexual abuse scandal.
+The Moderna University corruption case, from 1999 and that ended a coalition project between PSD and CDS–PP, in which minister Paulo Portas was allegedly involved, also marked the term.
 During this government, Portugal became a major ally in the War in Iraq, even hosting a summit at Lajes Field, in the Azores, between the United States, the United Kingdom and Spain, which divided public opinion.
 In the 2004 European Parliament election in Portugal, the PSD/CDS–PP coalition Força Portugal suffered a big defeat by gathering just 33 percent of the votes, against the 44 percent of the Socialist Party.
 A few days later, José Manuel Durão Barroso announced he was resigning from the post of Prime Minister in order to become President of the European Commission.
-Despite pleas for a snap legislative election from Opposition parties, President Jorge Sampaio decided to nominate the new PSD leader, Pedro Santana Lopes as prime minister.
+Despite pleas for a snap legislative election from Opposition parties, President Jorge Sampaio decided to nominate the new PSD leader, Pedro Santana Lopes, as prime minister.

 Fall of the government

-Santana Lopes government was marked with deep disagreements and disputes within his own party, the Social Democratic Party, which began to damage the government's actions.
-One of these disputes was the resignation of Youth and Sports Minister, Henrique Chaves, which was a close ally of Santana.
+Santana Lopes government was marked by deep disagreements and disputes within his own party, the Social Democratic Party, as well as mismanagement, which began to damage the government's actions.
+Several cases followed: The so-called "Caso Marcelo", which broke in early October 2004 regarding former PSD leader Marcelo Rebelo de Sousa's TVI punditry show, that ended abruptly with Marcelo Rebelo de Sousa accusing TVI's management board of pressuring him not to be too critical of the then government in his television commentaries, being widely considered as an attack on freedom of the press; Problems related to teacher allocation at the start of the 2004 school year, which led to delays in opening schools, also damaged the government; And then there was the resignation of Youth and Sports Minister, Henrique Chaves, which was a close ally of Santana.
 This resignation precipitated the fall of the government, with Chaves accusing Santana of not being "loyal and truthful".
-Just five months after swearing in Santana Lopes as prime minister, President Jorge Sampaio gave a speech in which he accused the government of "contradictions and lack of coordination that contributed to its discredit", and used his power of dissolution of Parliament and called a snap election, so far the only time till date such power was used in Portuguese democracy by a president.
+Following this, and just five months after swearing in Santana Lopes as prime minister, President Jorge Sampaio gave a speech in which he accused the government of "contradictions and lack of coordination that contributed to its discredit", using his power of dissolution of Parliament and called a snap election, so far the only time till date such a drastic action was used in Portuguese democracy by a president.
 Santana Lopes disagreed with the President's decision but respected it and announced his resignation.
 A new election was called, by the President, for 20 February 2005.